 Publications & Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in South Africa.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Sweden.

 This self-assessment report looks at South Africa's investment regime in the light of the OECD Codes of Liberalisation and the principle of National Treatment.

 The Code of Liberalisation of Capital Movements and the Code of Liberalisation of Current Invisible Operations constitute legally binding rules, stipulating progressive, non-discriminatory liberalisation of capital movements, the right of establishment and current invisible transactions (mostly services).
 All non-conforming measures must be listed in country reservations against the Codes.

 South African concessional finance for development reached USD 149 million in 2013, compared to USD 189 million in 2012 (OECD estimates).
 Measured in South African rand, its development co‑operation actually increased between 2012 and 2013; the decrease in USD is related to exchange rate fluctuations.

 In 2013, Qatar’s development co‑operation amounted to USD 486 million in 2012, compared to USD 684 million in 2011 (OECD estimates).
 Qatar channelled 1% of its development co-operation through multilateral institutions.

 Mexico published figures on its development co-operation programme for the first time in 2014.
 According to these figures, Mexico’s concessional finance for development reached USD 277 million in 2012, up from USD 269 million in 2011.